ambisonictoolkit/atk-reaper/readme.md

 * Refactoring (these changes should not affect the behaviour of plugins):
     * The repository has been moved to [Github](https://github.com/ambisonictoolkit/atk-reaper).
 If you experience problems with the installers in this version, [please let us know](https://github.com/ambisonictoolkit/atk-reaper/issues).
     * Removed redundant arguments from `drawBackgroundImage()` function - #16.
+* New features:
+    * The 5_0_ decoder now has a GUI for level metering and display of speaker positions
+    * The Pantohponic 2D decoder now has a GUI for level metering and display of speaker positions

 Version 1.0.b6